-Type the following sequence to perform the test continuously.
+6. Type the following sequence to perform the test continuously.

-NOTE The continuously running test ends only if an error is found or the power is turned off.
+NOTE The continuously running test ends only if it finds an error or you turn power off.

-Any error found by the data loopback self test is displayed on the terminal screen.
-Table 5-5 provides the meanings of the error codes.
+Any error displays an error code on the screen.
+Table 5-6 defines the error codes.